-For CICs version 6.0 the number of system speed dial codes has been increased to 200 (001 to 255).
-The user speed dial codes have been adjusted to the 256-279 range.
+In CICS version 6.0 the number of system speed dial codes was increased to 255 (001 to 255).
+The user speed dial codes were adjusted to the 256-279 range.

-If you specify a name with the speed dial entry, an incoming call on a CLID line with a dialed number that matches the speed dial entry will display the name as part of the CLID display on the receiving telephone or when ® [•] [•]
+If you specify a name with the speed dial entry, an incoming call on a CLID line with a dialed number that matches the speed dial entry will display the name as part of the CLID display on the receiving telephone or when 8 1 1 is invoked to display call information.
+This method of using the system speed dial entries for CLID display is called Alpha tagging.

 Note: Alpha tagging is only invoked when the CO line service does not supply a name for the incoming call.
-It will only occur on telephones that have Caller ID set turned on (Caller ID set on page 152).
+It will only occur on telephones that have Caller ID set turned on (Caller ID set on page 158).

-The CLID Match setting (CLID Match on page 210) determines how many digits of the received number need to match the system speed dial number to be accepted as a CLID match to allow the name display to occur.
+The CLID Match setting (CLID Match on page 222) determines how many digits of the received number need to match the system speed dial number to be accepted as a CLID match to allow the name display to occur.